fp7-netide/IDE/README.md

 1. Download Eclipse Luna Modeling Tools at www.eclipse.org.
 2. Start Eclipse and open the Git Perspective.
 3. From the window menu, select `Help -> Install Modeling Components`.
 Select and install Xtext.
 Note that NetIDE needs Xtext at version 2.7.3.
 4. Clone or add this repository and import the following projects from the "plugins"-folder into your workspace.

   ```
+  eu.netide.configuration.design
   eu.netide.configuration.launcher
   eu.netide.configuration.generator
   eu.netide.configuration.preferences
   eu.netide.configuration.utils
+  eu.netide.configuration.profile
+  eu.netide.configuration.debug
+  eu.netide.configuration.perspective
+  eu.netide.configuration.newproject
   ```

 5. Import `eu.netide.configuration` as a general project.
 6. Go back to the Java perspective and open eu.netide.configuration/model/Topology.genmodel
 7. Right-click the root element in the tree view and select `Generate All`
 8. Right-click the project eu.netide.configuration and select `Run As -> Eclipse Application`
-9. In the new eclipse instance, clone or add this repository like in step 4 and import the project "Network.design"
-10. If you want to develop your Python-based controllers in Eclipse as well, you can install the [PyDev](http://www.pydev.org/) plug-in for Eclipse.
+9. If you want to develop your Python-based controllers in Eclipse as well, you can install the [PyDev](http://www.pydev.org/) plug-in for Eclipse from the Eclipse Marketplace.